 Architecture and Design

 This document describes the system architecture, design patterns, and extension points of py3plex.
+It is a map of how the layers fit together, what invariants each layer keeps, and where to extend the library safely without breaking caller expectations.

 System Overview